laurieghione/monintermittence/README.md

 - Add confirmation modal to delete income
 - Statistic page with Highcharts
 - User authentification
-- Add fonctionality of simulate
+- Add functionality of simulate

 ## Server start
 To start the server, you can run :